faeiqkhan/faeiqkhan/README.md

 ###

-<p align="left">My name is Faeiq Khan and I'm a Engineering Student from Nagpur, India</p>
+<p align="left">My name is Faeiq Khan and I'm an Engineering Student from Nagpur, India</p>

 ###